 After doing this research, I came up with a few strategies to help me be more present, improve my wellbeing, and be more productive:

 - Set boundaries.
 Protect the things that are important to you by creating times and places where technology is not welcome (dinner table, date nights, the bedroom etc.).

-- Partner with your friends and family to make this process easier and more meaningful— after all it’s no fun if you’ve committed to not being on your phone and everyone else is on theirs.
+- Partner with your friends and family to make this process easier and more meaningful— after all, it’s no fun if you’ve committed to not being on your phone and everyone else is on theirs.

 - Erase the app on your phone that you ‘waste’ the most time on.
 To help make this stick, every time you reach for your phone to open said app, do something else.
 Text/call a friend, get up and go for a walk, embrace a new hobby.

 - Reflect on how you’ve changed.
 After you’ve set boundaries and distanced yourself from the apps that distract you the most, spend some time reflecting on the results.
-If you’ve partnered with others in your efforts, reflect together; everyone will have beneficial point of view.
+If you’ve partnered with others in your efforts, reflect together; everyone will have beneficial points of view.

 At face value, there is nothing wrong with technology.
 But like any good thing, too much of it can become boring, make you sick, or worse, start to control your life.
 I also know that I don’t have a magic bullet for how to fix this issue, but I can tell you, I’m starting to second guess pulling out my phone when I start to get a little restless.
 Join me in trying to be fully present and engage with the people around me instead of my phone.
 Our friends, families, and workplaces will become fuller, richer places because of it.